Staff

 President

-Mark J. Spalding is an expert on international environmental policy and law, ocean policy and law, and coastal and marine philanthropy.
+Mark J. Spalding is an expert on international ocean policy and law, blue economy finance and investment, and coastal and marine philanthropy.
 He has been the President of The Ocean Foundation since 2003.
-Under his leadership, it has grown exponentially from a $200,000/year to $8 million/year budget, as he prioritized steering the human relationship with the sea to a brighter future through diverse, carefully chosen strategies and projects.
-Mark is a member of the Ocean Studies Board of the National Academies of Sciences, Engineering, and Medicine (USA).
-He is serving on the Sargasso Sea Commission.
-Mark is a Senior Fellow at the Center for the Blue Economy at the Middlebury Institute of International Studies.
-In addition, he is an Advisor to the High Level Panel for a Sustainable Ocean Economy.
-In addition, he serves as the advisor to the Rockefeller Climate Solutions Strategy and the Credit Suisse Rockefeller Ocean Engagement Strategy (unprecedented ocean-centric investment funds) and is a member of the Pool of Experts for the UN World Ocean Assessment.
-He designed the first-ever blue carbon offset program, SeaGrass Grow.
+Under his leadership, it has grown exponentially from a $200,000/year to a $15 million/year budget, as he prioritized steering the human relationship with the sea to a brighter future through diverse, carefully chosen strategies and projects.
+Mark also serves on the Sargasso Sea Commission.
+He is a Senior Fellow at the Center for the Blue Economy at the Middlebury Institute of International Studies and an Advisor to the High-Level Panel for a Sustainable Ocean Economy.
+In addition, he serves as the advisor to the Rockefeller Climate Solutions Fund, the Rockefeller Global Innovation Strategy, and the UBS Rockefeller and Kraneshares Rockefeller Ocean Engagement Funds (unprecedented ocean-centric investment funds).
+Mark is a member of the UNEP Guidance Working Group for its Sustainable Blue Economy Finance Initiative.
+He is an Advisory Council Member for the African Marine Environment Sustainability Initiative.
+Mark is a co-author of the “Transatlantic Blue Economy Initiative,” a joint project of the Wilson Center and Konrad Adenauer Stiftung.
+Mark designed the first-ever blue carbon offset program, SeaGrass Grow.
+He was recently appointed by the

 Posts by Mark J. Spalding